 Join me and other volunteers—mainly from Friendship United Methodist Church—as we prepare food, serve it, and speak with shelter residents at Daybreak on the third Friday and Saturday of each month in Joliet, Illinois.
-I’ve coordinated this program for well over a decade.
+I’ve coordinated this program for over 15 years.
 Watch a VIDEO of some of our times at Daybreak.
 You can learn more and find related links in the post accompanying the video.

 One of the greatest things parents can give their children is a passion and vision for serving, and bringing the whole family to Daybreak is a great way to start.